What is application migration?

 Compliance.
 Highly regulated industries—like government, finance, and healthcare—have strict and sometimes complicated compliance requirements.
-Some cloud platforms come with specialised compliance offerings to help workloads meet those requirements.
+Some cloud platforms come with specialized compliance offerings to help workloads meet those requirements.

 Scalability and flexibility.
-Cloud resources can be scaled up or down rapidly as an organisation's needs change—and organisations pay only for the resources they use.
+Cloud resources can be scaled up or down rapidly as an organization's needs change—and organizations pay only for the resources they use.

 Simplified management.
-Central management tools help organisations easily keep track of their apps as well as their disparate or hybrid environments.
+Central management tools help organizations easily keep track of their apps as well as their disparate or hybrid environments.

 Cost savings.
 App migration can result in significant savings, including maintenance, resource, and real estate costs.
-Furthermore, cloud-based apps can be optimised to further reduce cloud spend.
+Furthermore, cloud-based apps can be optimized to further reduce cloud spend.

 Application migration steps and strategies